Nonprofit Website Accessibility: 4 Simple Steps to Make Your Website More Accessible

 4. Have appropriate text size and contrast

-Your text size should be as follows:
+Your text size should be:

 • 12 - 16pt on Mobile